ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/features.rst

 Dynamic simulation to a target conversion or time.
 	Often the desired simulation time is not known *a priori*, so a target conversion is preferred.

-Transport properties estimation using group additivity (in development)
+Transport properties estimation using group additivity
 	The Lennard-Jones sigma and epsilon parameters are estimated using empirical correlations (based on a species' critical properties and acentric factor).
 	The critical properties are estimated using a group-additivity approach; the acentric factor is also estimated using empirical correlations.
 	A standalone application for estimating these parameters is provided, and the output is stored in CHEMKIN-readable format.